Aston Martin Vantage (2005): Vantage V600 / Vantage V600 Roadster (2018)

 The Vantage V600 is the last production variant of the V12 Vantage built as a tribute to the Virage-based Vantage V600.
 The car is the result of a special customer request of a bespoke and more powerful V12 Vantage.
 The customer ordering the car has agreed-upon limited production of the car and 14 units were built, seven in each body style.
 The car features many unique bits that set it apart from the outgoing V12 Vantage.
 The Vantage V600 uses the AM28 V12 engine found in the Vantage GT12, which has a power output of 592 bhp and 625 Nm of torque.
-The engine is coupled to a 7-speed manual transmission exclusive to this variant only.
+The engine is coupled to a 7-speed manual transmission exclusive to this variant.
 Deliveries of the Vantage V600 began in late 2018.